Andrew-Chen-Wang/RichEditorView/README.md

 # RichEditorView

-This is the Swift 5 version of [cjwirth/RichEditorView](https://github.com/cjwirth/RichEditorView) using WKWebView that includes several new functionalities.
+This is the Swift 5 version of [cjwirth/RichEditorView](https://github.com/cjwirth/RichEditorView) using WKWebView that **added several** awesome functionalities.

 Table of Contents:
 - Usage Instructions